 On Valentine’s Day (February 14) 2005, Dr. Keizs became the sixth president of York College in Jamaica, Queens.
-York College, a senior college of the City University of New York (CUNY) established in 1966, enrolls over 8,242 students in liberal arts, career and professional programs on its modern 50-acre downtown Jamaica campus.
-In addition to offering baccalaureate degrees in the liberal arts and sciences, business, health, human services and teacher education professional programs.
-York is the only CUNY senior college offering majors in gerontology, biotechnology, information systems management, and a BS/MS degree in occupational therapy.
-York is the home of the CUNY Aviation Institute and the Northeastern Regional Laboratory of the U.S. Food and Drug Administration (FDA).
+York, a senior college of the City University of New York (CUNY) established in 1966, enrolls more than 8,400 students in the liberal arts, career and professional programs on its modern 50-acre downtown Jamaica campus.
+In addition to offering baccalaureate degrees in the liberal arts and sciences, business, health, human services, teacher education and other professional programs, York is the only CUNY senior college offering majors in gerontology, biotechnology, information systems management, and a BS/MS degree in occupational therapy.
+York is home of the CUNY Aviation Institute and the Northeastern Regional Laboratory of the U.S. Food and Drug Administration (FDA).

-Under Dr. Keizs’ seven year leadership, York College has strengthened its academic programs by gaining national accreditations and creating new academic offerings in Aviation Management, Pharmaceutical Science, Journalism and Generic Nursing.
-The president has been credited with placing York firmly on the path to excellence within the CUNY system.
+Under President Keizs’ nine-year leadership, York College has strengthened its academic programs by gaining national accreditations and creating new academic offerings in Aviation Management, Pharmaceutical Science, Journalism, Generic Nursing, Logistics and Supply Chain, and Health Sciences; and bolstered the college’s partnership with the North East Regional Laboratory of the Food and Drug Administration (FDA) on its campus.
+The president has been credited with placing York firmly on the path of excellence.

-Over the last seven years, York College has increased its full-time faculty by approximately 40% and established an Undergraduate Research Program and a collaborative Honors Program with the FDA while structuring the College into three schools—School of Business & Information Systems; School of Health & Behavioral Sciences; and School of Arts & Sciences.
-Student enrollment has grown by 25% with freshman enrollment experiencing an unprecedented 61% growth over five years during which freshman admissions standards were raised and a private fundraising campaign for Merit Scholars was undertaken.
-By 2011, enrollment continued to climb by 5.4%.
+York College has increased its full-time faculty by approximately 40% and established an Undergraduate Research Program and a collaborative Honors Program with the FDA while structuring the College into three distinct schools: the School of Business & Information Systems; School of Health & Behavioral Sciences; and the School of Arts & Sciences.
+Student enrollment has grown by 25% with freshman enrollment experiencing an unprecedented 61% growth over five years during which first-year student admissions standards were raised and a private fundraising campaign for Merit Scholars was undertaken.

-A native of Kingston, Jamaica, Dr. Keizs is a graduate of the University of Manitoba in Winnipeg, Canada (B.A.
-1967), and Teachers College, Columbia University (M.A.
-1971 and Ed.D.
-1984).
-She holds a certificate in Educational Management from the Harvard Graduate School of Education (1995).
+A native of Kingston, Jamaica, Dr. Keizs is a graduate of the University of Manitoba in Winnipeg, Canada (B.A.), and Teachers College, Columbia University (M.A. and Ed.D).
+She holds a certificate in Educational Management from the Harvard Graduate School of Education.